broadinstitute/carrot/README.md

     * Create a GitHub account for CARROT to use to view and interact with GitHub
     * Add the [carrot-publish-github-action](https://github.com/broadinstitute/carrot-publish-github-action) to the GitHub Actions workflow for the repository you want to test
         * Instructions for doing so are included in the README for the action
-    * Set the `CARROT_ENABLE_GITHUB_REQUESTS` environment variable to true
-        * Also set other related environment variables as detailed in the `.env.example` file
+    * Set up the `github` configuration as detailed in the `carrot.example.yml` file

 ### <a name="reporting">Reporting</a>
 * An important functionality of CARROT is the generation of reports from test runs in the form of Jupyter Notebooks
 * In order for this functionality to work properly, it is necessary to:
-    * Set the `CARROT_ENABLE_REPORTING` environment variable to true.
+    * Set up the `reporting` config in the config yaml file
-    * Create a Google Cloud bucket for storing report templates and use it as the value for the `CARROT_REPORT_LOCATION` environment variable
+        * Create a Google Cloud bucket for storing report templates and use it as the value for the `report_location` variable
         * Build and push the report Dockerfile (`scripts/docker/reports/Dockerfile`) to a repository accessible by the Google Cloud service account associated with your Cromwell instance
-        * Also set the `CARROT_REPORT_DOCKER_LOCATION` environment variable to its location
+            * Also set the `report_docker_location` variable to its location
             * Alternatively, you can build a docker image with Jupyter Notebook support and the libraries you need if the provided Dockerfile does not meet your needs

 ## <a name="style">Style</a>